programacion-operadores-comparacion

 bool lessOrEqual = (a <= b); // lessOrEqual = true

-It would be very similar in the case of JavaScript, with the exception of declaring the variable with let
+It would be very similar in the case of JavaScript, with the exception of variable declaration using let

 let a = 5;